AngularJS used in revamped, dramatically faster Joomla dashboard

 Even pagination, which traditionally requires requesting new data, happens quickly as all the site data is already loaded.
 For users with dozens or hundreds of sites, the effects will be dramatic.

 How we got here

-Having all the features available in an API made it easy to focus on the UI.
+Having these features available made it easy to focus on the user interface.

 Following the Watchful Executive Summit in February, the Watchful CTO Pierre-André Vullioud held a three-day UX sprint in Lausanne, CH with a long-time colleague: Yves Koekkoek of Labo Internet (Nîmes, FR).